Halakhic Prenuptial Agreement | Center for Women's Justice

 It addresses the halakhic challenges of both get refusal (when a spouse is unwilling to grant a get) and aginut (when a spouse is unable to grant a get).

-Just sign and send!
+Just sign and save!

 It's mutual,